S and S Machine

 Photo 6 shows the rear triangle in position.

-Photo 7 shows the front wheel in place and the compression members partially
+Photo 7 shows the front wheel in place and the compression members partially installed.

 Photo 8 shows how the wheel and tire overlap the rear disc brake caliper.